pdyxs/sudoku-puzzles/src/puzzles/cartography/rules.md

 Skyscraper Fog: The grid begins covered in fog.
 Each digit represents terrain of a height of that digit itself.
 Higher digits always block the line of sight of smaller digits.

 When a digit is placed, fog will clear at that cell, and from any cells that can be seen from that cell in one of the four orthogonal directions.
-Note that the height of a cell is irrelevant for determining what can be seen from it.
+The value of the placed digit is irrelevant for determining what can be seen from that cell.

 Given digit: A white digit is given, but will need to be entered.